pabloteleco22/Drone-server/README.md

 ## Dependencies
-In order to compile this project it is necessary to have installed the MAVSDK library, available at https://github.com/mavlink/MAVSDK/releases, and the CMake tools.
+In order to compile this project it is necessary to have installed the MAVSDK library, available at https://github.com/mavlink/MAVSDK/releases, the CMake tools and a C++ 20 compiler.

 ## Cloning this repository
 `git clone https://github.com/pabloteleco22/Drone-server.git`